Rajan/lesspod/README.md

 ### To Do List

 - [ ] Authentication/Authorization using SQLite, Passport and Express
+- [ ] API Module for SQLite and later others
 - [ ] Landing Page Design
 - [ ] Logged In Page Design (Dashboard basic)
 - [ ] Blog Post Index